adanmaftei/LiveEventService/docs/LOGGING.md

 ### Production Configuration

-CloudWatch logging is now wired in startup and turns on automatically when `ASPNETCORE_ENVIRONMENT=Production`.
+CloudWatch logging is wired in startup and turns on automatically when `ASPNETCORE_ENVIRONMENT=Production`.
+Audit logs use a separate logger and log group.

 Required settings (can be left as defaults):